Weather satellite: Polar orbiting

 Computer-controlled motorized parabolic dish antenna for tracking LEO weather satellites.

 Polar orbiting weather satellites circle the Earth at a typical altitude of 850 km (530 miles) in a north to south (or vice versa) path, passing over the poles in their continuous flight.
 Polar orbiting weather satellites are in sun-synchronous orbits, which means they are able to observe any place on Earth and will view every location twice each day with the same general lighting conditions due to the near-constant local solar time.
-Polar orbiting weather satellites offer a much better resolution than their geostationary counterparts due their closeness to the Earth.
+Instruments onboard polar orbiting weather satellites offer a much higher resolution than their geostationary counterparts due their proximity to the Earth's surface.

-The United States has the NOAA series of polar orbiting meteorological satellites, presently NOAA-15, NOAA-18 and NOAA-19 (POES) and NOAA-20 and NOAA-21 (JPSS).
-Europe has the Metop-A, Metop-B and Metop-C satellites operated by EUMETSAT.
-Russia has the Meteor and RESURS series of satellites.
-China has FY-3A, 3B and 3C.
-India has polar orbiting satellites as well.
+The United States has several series of polar orbiting meteorological satellites, presently NOAA-20, and NOAA-21 (JPSS) operated by NOAA, and the DMSP, operated by the United States Space Force.
+Europe has the Metop-B and Metop-C satellites operated by EUMETSAT.
+Russia has the Meteor and Resurs-P series of satellites.
+China has FY-3A, 3B, and 3C.